L\'evy-Khintchine Structure Enables Fast-Forwardable Lindbladian Simulation: Preliminaries

 In the following, we recall the concept of infinitely divisible distribution.
-Intuitively speaking, if a random variable $X$ follows from a infinitely divisible distribution, then for any positive integer $n$, it can be written as a sum of $n$ identical and independent random varibles.
+Intuitively speaking, if a random variable $X$ follows an infinitely divisible distribution, then for any positive integer $n$, it can be written as a sum of $n$ identical and independent random variables.

 \begin{definition}[Infinitely Divisible Distributions, see~{\cite[Definition 7.1]{Sat13}}] A probability measure $\mu$ on $\mathbb{R}^d$ is said to be infinitely divisible, if for every positive integer $n$, there exists a probability measure $\mu_n$ on $\mathbb{R}^d$, such that the $n$-fold convolution, $\mu_n\star \mu_n\star \dots \star \mu_n$ equals $\mu$. \end{definition}